poro-labcc/LBM-Thomas/README.md

 ## Repository structure
 - `LBMOpen/` — Main code.
 Contain the files to compile and run the simulation.
 - `ReadFiles/` — Codes to read diferent aspects of the outputs files from LBMOpen.
 - `SimCode/` — main C++ implementation (without segmentation of functions in subfiles): initialization, collision, streaming, boundary conditions (bounce-back, prescribed velocity, convective outlet), statistics, and drag computation.
+(NOT UP TO DATE)
 - `README.md` — this file.

 ## Dependencies and compilation